rccm88/project-mgmt-graphql/README.md

 # Project Mgmt App

-Project management app from my [GraphQL crash course](https://youtu.be/BcLNfwF04Kw) on YouTube
+Project management app developed to represent a use case of GraphQL working along with MongoDB.
+The project uses Javascript, React and Apollo Client on the front-end and Node, MongoDB, Mongoose and Apollo Server on the back-end.

 ## Usage